Central Philippine University: Higher education

-Overseas extension programs
+Overseas academic programs

-CPU through a joint collaborative academic linkages with foreign institutions abroad, has earmarked the university to offer and established overseas academic programs in its partner universities in Macau, South Korea, Vietnam, and China.
-The first successful collaboration of Central for its establishment of academic programs abroad is with the universities of Thai Nguyen University of Economics and Business Administration (TUEBA) and Thai Nguyen University (TNU) in Vietnam.
+CPU through a joint collaborative academic linkages with foreign institutions abroad, has earmarked the university to offer and established overseas academic programs in its partner universities in Vietnam.
+The first successful collaboration of Central for its establishment of academic programs abroad is with the universities of Thai Nguyen University of Economics and Business Administration (TUEBA) in Vietnam.
 Undergraduate and graduate academic programs jointly offered by CPU with both institutions include Business Administration and Public Administration (Doctorate in Management).
-Upon the graduation of the students of the said academic programs, they receive Central Philippine University and joint partner institutions academic diplomas and are automatically inducted as members of the CPU Alumni Association and the respective partner universities in they graduated.
+Upon the graduation of the students of the said academic programs, they receive Central Philippine University and joint partner institutions academic diplomas and are automatically inducted as members of the CPU Alumni Association and the respective partner universities.

 Basic education

-Central offers basic academic programs in Kindergarten, Elementary School, Junior High School and Senior High School.
+Central Philippine University offers basic academic programs in Kindergarten, Elementary School, Junior High School and Senior High School.
 The university's two basic education departments, the Kindergarten and Elementary are both accredited by ACSCU-AAI as Level II while the Junior High School as Level III.

 The junior high school department of the university, except that it is Accredited by ACSCU-AAI as Level III, it is the only EDPITAF-assisted and DOST/ESEP Division Leader School by the Department of Science and Technology for Western Visayas.

 The Junior High School was also chosen as one of the few 15 Network High Schools in the Philippines.

 The CPU Elementary School dates back its founding as precursor of Central in 1905.
 Same with the CPU Junior High School which was established in 1913, it was also served with William Orison Valentine as the founder and first principal.
-The elementary school offers complete elementary course from grade 1-6 while the junior high school grade 7-10 (both in regular and special science classes).
+The elementary school offers complete elementary course from grade 1–6 while the junior high school grade 7–10 (both in regular and special science classes).

-The university in accordance with new Kindergarten to 12 Basic Education program (K+12) by the Philippine government so that the Philippine educational system be aligned and par with the educational systems abroad like in the United States, Europe and other countries established the Senior High School department.
-The Senior High School department offers General Academic Strand (GAS) under the Academic track of the new Philippine K+12 (Kindergarten to 12 Basic Education program).
+The university in accordance with new Kindergarten to 12 Basic Education program (K+12) by the Philippine government, which aligns and establishing the country par with the educational systems abroad like in the United States, Europe and other countries established the Senior High School department in 2016.

+The Senior High School offers General Academic Strand (GAS) under the Academic track of the new Philippine K+12 (Kindergarten to 12 Basic Education program).